 “Christian brotherhood is not an ideal which we must realize; it is rather a reality created by God in Christ in which we may participate.”
 These words from Dietrich Bonhoeffer’s Life Together exemplify our goal for the community of Criswell Housing.
 We believe Christian community is neither a perfect ideal for which to strive, nor simply a place to sleep.
 Rather, it is an environment in which we actively participate in our faith by growing personally, intellectually, socially, and spiritually in order to be a light to our city and culture.

-Married and graduate students live in local apartment-style housing in downtown Dallas.
+Married students live in local apartment-style housing in downtown Dallas.
 Currently, Criswell partners with Dallas Theological Seminary, located just two blocks from the Criswell campus.
+DTS housing is available on a first come, first served basis, with the application process limited to availability.
 Apartments are fully furnished with two bedrooms and two bathrooms, where 2-4 residents live together.

 Cost is subject to change.